hpe-dev-incubator/hpe-dev-portal/content/blog/open-sourcing-workshops-on-demand-part-5-create-a-workshop.md

 1. ##### Test and validate installation of the new kernel on the staging backend server by:

 * Creating a new branch for this test

-  * M﻿odifying the [backend server installation yaml file ](https://github.com/Workshops-on-Demand/wod-backend/blob/main/ansible/install_backend.yml#L326)to include the new kernel.
+* M﻿odifying the [backend server installation yaml file ](https://github.com/Workshops-on-Demand/wod-backend/blob/main/ansible/install_backend.yml#L326)to include the new kernel

-  * Validating the changes by testing a new backend install process.
+* Validating the changes by testing a new backend install process

-  * Pushing the changes to the github repo.
+* Pushing the changes to the github repo

-2. ##### Creating a user for the workshop developer on the test/dev and staging backend servers.
+2. ##### Create a user for the workshop developer on the test/dev and staging backend servers.
-3. ##### Providing to the developer the necessary information to connect to the test/dev and staging backend servers.
+3. ##### Provide to the developer the necessary information to connect to the test/dev and staging backend servers.
-4. ##### Copy over the workshop developer's home folder a workshop template containing examples of introduction, conclusion and lab notebooks, allowing him to start his work.
+4. ##### Copy in the developer's home folder a workshop template containing examples of introduction, conclusion, and lab notebooks, allowing him to start his work.
 5. **Give the developer the wod-notebook repo url for him to fork the repo and work locally on his machine (when workshop does not require appliance but just a jupyter kernel for instance)**
 6. **Whenever ready, a pull request can be made.
 The admin can then review and accept it.
 The admin can then perform the necessary steps to prepare the infrastructure to host the workshop**

 ##### O﻿n the database server: